redbadger/build-with-cache/README.md

 ## Usage:

-The usage of `build-with-cache` is similar to [`docker build`](https://docs.docker.com/engine/reference/commandline/build/).

-The main difference is that the `--tag` flag must be specified if you want caching enabled.
+The usage of `build-with-cache` is similar to [`docker build`](https://docs.docker.com/engine/reference/commandline/build/), with the exception that the `--tag` flag must be specified if you want caching enabled and any additional flags must be passed to the build using `--flags`.

 ## Examples: